openedx/frontend-template-application/README.rst

 Move ``README-template-frontend-app.rst`` to your project's ``README.rst``
 file.
-Please fill out all the sections - this helps out all developers understand your MFE, how to install it, and how to use it.
+Please fill out all the sections - this helps out all developers understand your frontend app, how to install it, and how to use it.

 Developing
 **********